 The main reason to save tax records is to substantiate the information reported on the tax return to help in tax audit defense and the statute of limitations for most federal tax returns is three years under the current tax laws.
 This is extended to six years if you under- stated income by more than 25 percent.
 Finally, there is no time limit if the taxpayer does not file a return or files a fraudulent return in order to evade taxes.

 Keeping all that in mind, then you would likely wonder how long should you keep records?
-That kind of varies.
+That kind of varies per our tax lawyers.
 For prior year income tax returns, keep prior year returns a minimum of three years from the later of, the date you filed, or the due date of the return.
 Example: Bill and Sheryl filed their 2011 tax return on June 13, 2012.
 They had filed an extension that made their tax return due October 15, 2012.
 The three-year minimum means they keep their return until at least October 17, 2015, because that date is later than the date they filed.
 If Bill and Sheryl filed their 2011 return by March 15, 2012, the three-year minimum means they keep their return until at least April 15, 2015.
 The conservative approach would be to keep tax returns and tax records, for seven years or forever.

 Tax receipts are another type of paperwork that you should hang onto.
 Remember that most audits occur within three years of the filing of the tax return.
 Keep receipts used to document expenses through the statute of limitations for that return.
 After the statute has expired, examine receipts to see if they fall into another area that would require you to save them for a longer period of time.
 You can discard receipts that will not affect future transactions.
 Retain closing papers from the sale or purchase of a home indefinitely after the sale since they may affect the taxes owed when you sell the home.
 When building a home or making improvements, keep careful records of all expenditures, including amounts paid to outside contractors.
 Keep these records indefinitely after the sale as well.